Apologies for appalling boringness but… GDPR

 - The email I’ll send at the end of May will remind old subscribers that the updates are now monthly and they will be reminded (again) that they can unsubscribe

 - If schools (or others) have bought my classroom materials, they have agreed to be named on the licence and they understand that I need to hold their email address, name and school name and address for the licence records.
-My email in April 2018 will remind them of that and show them this document.

 - If people have bought something from my website, their postal and email addresses are saved in my orders folder in two places: an excel spreadsheet on my computer/dropbox and the orders folder behind my website.
 This is standard practice for purchasing online but I do not use their data for anything other than contacting them about a problem with the order.
 I will delete their email addresses and postal addresses after one year.